-In the letter, DOD denies that Section 1206 programs are "as some have claimed, programs historically conducted by the State Department...."
+In the letter, DOD denied that Section 1206 programs are "as some have claimed, programs historically conducted by the State Department...."
 The United States "has not conducted programs like this before."

-On the other hand, critics of Section 1206 deny any significant distinction between Section 1206 and State Department train and equip authorities, and some frequently cite it as one of a number of programs that signal the "militarization" of U.S. foreign assistance, 29 which is perceived as detrimental to U.S. relations with foreign governments and damaging to the U.S. image with foreign populations.
+On the other hand, critics of Section 1206 deny any significant distinction between Section 1206 and State Department train and equip authorities, and some frequently cite it as one of a number of programs that signal the "militarization" of U.S. foreign assistance, 30 which is perceived as detrimental to U.S. relations with foreign governments and damaging to the U.S. image with foreign populations.
 Advocates of placing Section 1206 under the State Department's authority and budget see an inevitable difference of perspective between a military commander and those vested with authority for foreign policy.
 A military commander, they argue, rightfully focuses on the objectives of the current mission, without necessarily taking into account the long-term implications for foreign relations.
 Providing DOD with authority and funding for Section 1206 and other foreign assistance-type activities outside of active combat zones gives DOD undue influence over shaping and conducting foreign relations and U.S. diplomacy, which are the responsibility of the Ambassador and the State Department, proponents argue.
 Some also state that DOD Section 1206 authority "weakens congressional oversight, including human rights protections."
-30
+1206 protections."
+1206 authority "weakens congressional oversight, including human rights protections."
+1206 protections.